nspin/nspin.github.io/src/dynamic/articles/an-elegant-method-for-solving-the-rubiks-cube.md

 A state in $G_0$ is also in $G_1$ if and only if all edge pieces are oriented correctly according to the following definition: an edge pieces is oriented correctly if and only if its primary sticker is on its primary face.
 An edge piece's primary sticker is its U- or D-colored sticker if it has one, otherwise its F- or B-colored sticker.
 An edge piece's primary face is U or D if it is located on U or D, otherwise F or B. Equivalently, from another perspective, and edge is piece is oriented correctly if and only if it can be solved using $U$, $D$, $L$, $R$, $F^2$, and $R^2$.
 The number of misoriented edge pieces is always even.

-Observe that moves in $G_1$ do not change the orientation of any edge pieces, whereas $F$, $F^{-1}$, $B$, and $B^{-1}$ each change the orientation of four edge pieces.
-Furthermore, gadgets like $FUF^{-1}$ change the orientation of two edge pieces.
+Observe that moves in $G_1$ do not change the orientation of any edge pieces, whereas $F$, $F'$, $B$, and $B'$ each change the orientation of four edge pieces.
+Furthermore, gadgets like $FUF'$ change the orientation of two edge pieces.
 Use setup moves in $G_1$ to position groups of misoriented edge pieces into the positions that get flipped by these basic edge-flipping gadgets until all edge pieces are correctly oriented.

 From now on, use only moves in $G_1$.